jhugon/ascii-serial-com/README.md

 May need a polling loop or even software interrupt that says the receive buffer needs to be parsed for a message.

+It seems like having access to the push/pop functions of the buffers would be desirable.
+It may be easiest to have a function to give access to the buffers, and then let buffer methods handle things.
+Atomic buffer operations may also be useful to disable interrupts.

 ### AVR

 For transmission: a flag or interrupt will say the (single byte) transmit